Natural remedies for high blood pressure

 Having an accurate account of your blood pressure over time is the first line of defense in preventing heart attack, stroke, and even death.
 And the only way to accomplish that is to monitor your blood pressure at home.

 The conclusion of a late 2014 study says it all: Clinical blood pressure measurements alone are not specific or sensitive enough to be used as the main tool in diagnosing or treating hypertension.

 Another study found that home monitoring helps confirm cases of white coat syndrome and masked hypertension (the opposite of white coat, when readings in clinical settings are normal, but high elsewhere).
 Home monitoring is also a better predictor of potential heart issues.
 The researchers stated that home blood pressure monitoring should have a primary role in diagnosis and treatment of hypertension.

 Why?
 Well, having your blood pressure taken at your doctor’s office is merely a snapshot of what’s going on in your arteries at that very specific moment in time.
 But home monitoring provides a longer-term view and offers a much clearer picture of your blood pressure fluctuations over time.

 Steps to Successful At-Home Monitoring

-I recommend home monitoring to all my patients who have (or are at risk for) high blood pressure and heart disease.
+We recommend home monitoring to all people who have (or are at risk for) high blood pressure and heart disease.
 That way they can gauge how effectively their prevention or treatment program is working.
 I even tell people who have perfectly normal blood pressure that it doesn’t hurt to measure themselves every once in a while.
 (You can usually do this at your local pharmacy.)
 Knowing where you stand puts you in much greater control of your health.

 Here are some tips to assure the most accurate readings at home.